AIxMobility/The-DRIFT/preprocessing/README.md

 - `roi.json` : A json file containing the roi for each site-specific lane, used by `lane.py`.

-- `extraction.sh` : Defined to run all of the preprocessing, and can be commented out as needed to run only the necessary files.
+- `extraction.sh`,`extraction.py`  : Defined to run all of the preprocessing, and can be commented out as needed to run only the necessary files.

 ### Commands Used
 1. Run all processes at once :